 The strength of a linear relationship varies based on the correlation coefficient value.
-For instance, a value of 0.3 means thatthere is a positive relationship between the two variables being observed.
-However, this is considered a weak and an important correlation.
+For instance, a value of 0.3 means that there is a positive relationship between the two variables being observed.
+However, this is considered a weak and important correlation.
 In some fields of study, analysts do not consider correlations strong enough until the value has surpassed at least 0.7.
 A correlation value close to 1.0 represents a completely strong relationship.
 To understand correlation analysis and how it is used to measure the direction and strength of a relationship, connect with our correlation analysis online tutors.

-Application of correlation analysis in real life
+Application of correlation analysis in real-life

 Correlation analysis also enables investors to find out when the correlation between variables has changed.
 For instance, bank stocks usually have a high positive correlation to loan interest rates since these rates are calculated on the basis of the market interest rates.
 If the price of stocks of a given bank is decreasing while the interest rates are increasing, investors will automatically know that something is misaligned.
-If the price of stock of other banks in the same sector is increasing with increase in the loan rates, then the investors can conclude that the bank stock that is declining is not doing so due to interest rates.
+If the price of the stock of other banks in the same sector is increasing with the increase in the loan rates, then the investors can conclude that the bank stock that is declining is not doing so due to interest rates.
 The decline could be caused by an internal fundamental issue.